dckc/madmode-blog/pages/2012/bake-fry-frozen-flask.md

 there are still a few things to clean up and there are, of course, a number of features on my wish list:

- - side-by-side preview editing, a la trac wysiwyg or AaronSw's jotter
+ - side-by-side preview editing, a la trac wysiwyg or AaronSw's [jottit][]
  - comments? twitter track-back, disquss comments
  - recent diigo bookmarks, highlights
  - recent commits from github/bitbucket